 Wide Open Sandbox

-Mafia averts this somewhat, with Frank's daughter Alice appearing ingame, where you have to rescue her and her mother at an airport.
-A pedestrian that bears resemblance to Alice appears in the opening video, but other than that, no child besides her ever shows up ingame.
+- Mafia: The City of Lost Heaven averts this somewhat, with Frank's daughter Alice appearing ingame, where you have to rescue her and her mother at an airport.
+A pedestrian that bears resemblance to Alice appears in the opening video, but other than that, no child besides her ever shows up in-game.